lilou9221/mcgill_team2_capstone/README.md

 ## Troubleshooting

-- **Missing data files**: The app downloads them automatically on first run
+- **Missing data files**: The app downloads soil moisture automatically; other files are in the repo
 - **Analysis fails**: Ensure coordinates are within Mato Grosso (-7 to -18 lat, -50 to -62 lon)
 - **Cache issues**: Delete `data/processed/cache/` to force regeneration